Wyss Foundation: Berger Action Fund

 The Wyss Foundation has an associated 501(c)(4) advocacy group called the Berger Action Fund, founded in 2007.
 The Berger Action Fund shares facilities and staff with the Wyss Foundation.
 Because of the way it is registered under the U.S. tax code, the Berger Action Fund is allowed to spend money supporting and opposing political candidates.
 Wyss's political giving has come under scrutiny since foreign nationals without permanent residency are prohibited from donating directly to federal political candidates or political action committees.

 The Hub Project

-In 2015, the Wyss Foundation funded the establishment of The Hub Project, which seeks to help the Democratic Party be more effective at conveying their arguments through the news media and directly to voters, and to shift "...the public debate and policy positions of core decision makers".
-The Hub Project is part of Arabella Advisors, a leading vehicle for funneling "dark money" on the political left.
+In 2015, the Wyss Foundation funded the establishment of The Hub Project.
+According to a 2021 article in The New York Times, the group was created partly to shape media coverage to help Democratic causes, and its 2015 business plan said it would work behind the scenes to "dramatically shift the public debate and policy positions of core decision makers."
+The Hub Project is part of a network of funds managed by Arabella Advisors that The New York Times characterized as a major channel for "dark money" spending on the political left.
 The Hub Project is housed within the Arabella-sponsored groups, the New Venture Fund, and the Sixteen Thirty Fund.
 Between 2007 and 2020, the Wyss Foundation donated approximately $56.5 million to these groups.